dfederm/dfederm.github.io/_posts/2020-04-25-setting-up-a-security-system-with-home-assistant.md

 * [Schlage Z-Wave Connect Locks](https://www.amazon.com/gp/product/B00AGK9KOG){:target="_blank"} - These work great.
 They're battery powered but last at least a year.
 Made by a company specializing in locks and they feel solid and secure.
 * [Alexa Echo Dot](https://www.amazon.com/Echo-Dot/dp/B07FZ8S74R){:target="_blank"} - Used with the [alexa_media_player](https://github.com/custom-components/alexa_media_player){:target="_blank"} custom component for voice notifications.

-## Home Assistant alarm control panel
+## Home Assistant configuration
-[Home Assistant](https://www.home-assistant.io/){:target="_blank"} has a built-in [Manual Alarm Control Panel](https://www.home-assistant.io/integrations/manual) which allows you to display a keypad in the lovelace UI as well as use automations to arms and disarm the alarm.
+[Home Assistant](https://www.home-assistant.io/){:target="_blank"} has a built-in [Manual Alarm Control Panel](https://www.home-assistant.io/integrations/manual){:target="_blank"} which allows you to display a keypad in the lovelace UI as well as use automations to arms and disarm the alarm.

 ### The basics

 The alarm configuration is a little complicated, but basically it's just a state machine.
 At any given time, the alarm can be `disarmed`, `armed_home`, `armed_away`, `pending`, or `triggered`.
 The difference between `armed_away` and `armed_home` is that `armed_away` gives you some time to leave the house and also some time to disarm when you come back.
 I chose to give a 2 minute delay when leaving the house and a 1 minute delay when coming home.
 The `pending` state is what it's in during these delays. `disarmed` and `triggered` should be obvious; they're when the alarm is turned off and "the alarm is sounding", respectively.

 You can use my `alarm_control_panel` configuration as a starting point, which looks like this: